usatiuk/psil/README.md

 # How to use

-You can just run the executable and you'll be in REPL mode (ctrl-c to exit should work), or specify an input file like `-f <file>`, the effect is the same as if you had put it there yourself.
+You can just run the executable and you'll be in REPL mode (ctrl-c to exit should work, or `(quit)`), or specify an input file like `-f <file>`, the effect is the same as if you had put it there yourself.